wendell-hom/human_action_recognition/video_har/README.md

 # Human Action Recognition for Videos

-For Human Action Recognition with Videos, three different models were evaluated.
+For Human Action Recognition with Videos, three different models were evaluated: a 2D CNN, a shallow 3D CNN and a deep 3D CNN.
-The first model uses a 2D CNN we fine-tuned from the image action recognition protion of this project.
-The second model is the C3D architecture, a shallow 3D CNN that was mentioned in the paper by Tran et-el.
-The third model is a 3D version of the ResNeXt-101, a deep 3D CNN that was used in the paper by Hara et-el.

 ## Datasets